sheldonhull/sheldonhull.hugo/content/blog/2020-07-14-building-a-custom-terraform-bundle-for-terraform-cloud.md

 ## Assumptions

 * You are familiar with the basics of setting up `Go` and can run basic Go commands like `go build` and `go install` and don't need much guidance on that specific part.
-* You have good familiarity with Terraform and the concept of providers.
+* You have a good familiarity with Terraform and the concept of providers.
-* You need to include a provider that isn't included in the current registry (or perhaps you've geeked out and modified one yourself 😁).
+* You need to include a custom provider which isn't included in the current registry (or perhaps you've geeked out and modified one yourself 😁).
-* You want to run things in Terraform Cloud ☁.
+* You want to run things in Terraform Enterprise ☁.

-## Custom Providers in Terraform Cloud
+## Terraform Cloud

+For Terraform Cloud, bundling is not allowed.
+Instead, the "legacy" way of running this is to include the plugin directly in the directory that Terraform will be invoked on with `terraform.d/plugins/linux_amd64` as the path containing the provider.
+See discussion: [Using Community Providers With Terraform Cloud](https://discuss.hashicorp.com/t/using-community-providers-with-terraform-cloud-api/5432/4).

+My current walk-through is focused by mistake on Terraform Enterprise, as I missed the ending documentation section on the custom bundle requiring installation and not being supported in Terraform Cloud.

+If you are willing to explore Atlantis, I bet something can be done with custom providers in there.

+### Custom Providers Bundling

-As of the time of this post, to include a custom provider, you need to create a custom [terraform bundle](https://bit.ly/3fA4CZu).
+As of the time of this post, to include a custom provider, you need to create a custom [terraform bundle](https://bit.ly/3fA4CZu) bundle to package up the terraform package and any desired custom plugins.

 This terraform bundle includes the terraform program, as well as any range of other providers that you want to include for running in the remote terraform workspace.